USS Callister: Into Infinity

 "USS Callister : Into Infinity" is the sixth and final episode in the seventh season of the British science fiction anthology television series Black Mirror and also the sequel to the fourth season episode "USS Callister".
-Several of the cast of USS Callister return to reprise their roles, including Cristin Milioti, Jimmi Simpson, Billy Magnussen, Milanka Brooks, Osy Ikhile, and Paul G. Raymond while Jesse Plemons portrays a digital clone version of Robert Daly.
-Written by series creator and showrunner Charlie Brooker, Bisha K. Ali, William Bridges and Bekka Bowling, and directed by Toby Haynes, it premiered on Netflix on 10 April 2025, with the rest of series seven.
+Several of the cast of USS Callister return to reprise their roles, including Cristin Milioti, Jimmi Simpson, Billy Magnussen, Milanka Brooks, Osy Ikhile, and Paul G. Raymond, while Jesse Plemons portrays a digital clone version of Robert Daly.
+Written by series creator and showrunner Charlie Brooker, Bisha K. Ali, William Bridges, and Bekka Bowling, and directed by Toby Haynes, it premiered on Netflix on 10 April 2025, with the rest of series seven.
 The episode received positive reviews.

 Plot

-Three months after the events of "USS Callister", the digitally cloned crew of real people, led by Captain Nanette, have been surviving in the Infinity game universe by robbing players of their game credits, which earns little reward at high risk.
-Due to them not having gamer tags, players think they are cheating or glitches and complain about them on the Infinity game forum.
-After a player encounter that nearly kills the whole crew, Nanette concludes that the crew needs to gain access to the game's source code in order to send themselves into a private server to ensure long term survival.
+Three months after the events of "USS Callister", the digitally cloned crew of real people, led by Captain Nanette, have been surviving in the Infinity game universe by robbing players.
+Due to not having gamer tags, players think they are cheaters or glitches and complain about them on the game's forum.
+After an encounter that nearly kills them, Nanette concludes that they need to access the game's source code to send themselves into a private server to ensure long term survival.
 To do so, they need to get back Lt.
 Walton who had died in a previous event.

 In the real world, an investigative reporter questions Callister Inc. CEO James Walton about the players without gamer tags and Robert Daly's use of an illegal DNA cloning device.
 Nanette Cole, the real-life counterpart of Captain Nanette, spies on the interview.
 She offers to help Walton look into the rogue players.
-After reviewing gameplay footage of the clones and examining DNA samples she had stolen from Daly's apartment, she concludes that Daly had cloned various co-workers who had infiltrated the game.
-She shares her findings with James.
+After investigation, she concludes the rogue players are cloned co-workers.

-The crew figures out that Lt.
-Walton had respawned shortly after the crew entered Infinity and manage to locate which planet he is on.
-Simultaneously, Nanette chooses a planet that the clones might be on which happens to be the same planet that Lt.
+Both the crew and Nanette are able to locate the planet that Lt.
 Walton is on.
-Nanette and Walton enter the game.
+Nanette and Walton enter the game at the same time Captain Nanette enters the planet.
 The two groups encounter each other, retrieve Lt.
 Walton, and reboard the USS Callister.
-While Captain Nanette explains the situation to Nanette and Walton, Walton attempts to shoot the clones, killing clone Karl Plowman in the process.
-Captain Nanette kills Walton and orders Nanette to stop Walton from respawning.
-She disconnects herself, takes away the game and controller, and lambasts him as they leave the office.
-Nanette is suddenly hit by a car, leaving her in a coma.
-The crew later discovers what happened after attempting to call Nanette.
+While Captain Nanette explains the situation to Nanette and Walton, Walton shoots the clones, killing clone Karl Plowman.
+Captain Nanette kills Walton, temporarily disconnecting him, and orders Nanette to stop him from respawning.
+Nanette disconnects herself and attempts to prevent Walton from re-entering.
+After fleeing the building, pursued by Walton, Nanette is suddenly hit by a car, leaving her in a coma.